Backstreet Boys singer Nick Carter accused of sexually assaulting 15-year-old on yacht: lawsuit

 LAS VEGAS (KLAS) — A new lawsuit accuses Backstreet Boys singer Nick Carter of sexually assaulting a 15-year-old girl multiple times, including in a cabin on a yacht, documents said.

-The lawsuit, filed late Monday in Clark County District Court because of Carter’s Las Vegas address, accuses Carter of sexually assaulting a then-15-year-old girl from Pennsylvania on multiple occasions in 2003, documents said.
+The lawsuit, filed late Monday in Nevada’s Clark County District Court (because of Carter’s Las Vegas address), accuses Carter of sexually assaulting a then-15-year-old girl from Pennsylvania on multiple occasions in 2003, documents said.
 Carter was 22 and 23 at the time of the alleged incidents.

-The now-adult identified only a “A.R.,” alleges Carter raped her in a bedroom on his yacht, documents said.
+The now-adult, who is identified only as “A.R.,” alleges Carter raped her in a bedroom on his yacht, documents said.
 The lawsuit also claims Carter “instructed A.R. to keep his sexual abuse of her a secret.”

 In separate alleged incidents, Carter sexually assaulted the then-teenager on a bus and again on a boat, the lawsuit said.

-The lawsuit also claims Carter “knowingly provided alcohol and drugs to then-minor A.R. on this occasion and caused her to become intoxicated on his yacht,” documents said.
-It also claims Carter infected the teenager with human papillomavirus, or HPV, the lawsuit said.
+Carter “knowingly provided alcohol and drugs to then-minor A.R. on this occasion and caused her to become intoxicated on his yacht,” the lawsuit also claims.
+Carter is also accused of infecting the teenager with human papillomavirus, or HPV.

 The teenager reported the alleged assaults to her mother who then informed police in Pennsylvania, the lawsuit said.
 Carter was never charged with a crime.